prapti200221/Foundation-Model-for-Modelling-the-World-s-Oceans/README.md

 ## 4. Final Report

-For a detailed explanation of our methodology, data processing techniques, model architectures, and a full analysis of the results, please refer to our final project paper included in this repository.
+For a detailed explanation of our methodology, data processing techniques, model architectures, and a full analysis of the results, please refer to our final project paper included in this repository as ST498_CapstoneProject_Group17.pdf.

 ---